 WM&S/BMWM perform additional water quality studies related to the bacteriological monitoring program.
-Nutrient monitoring and the collection of nutrient data as part of the NJ Coastal Monitoring Network is an example of one of those studies.
+Nutrient monitoring and the collection of nutrient data is an example of one of those studies, and is part of WM&S'/BMWM's Ambient Marine Water Monitoring Program.